Brunadiasmiguel/illegal_fishing/README.md

 ### Datasets

-The data used for the prohect can be found in the data folder.
+The data used for the project can be found in the data folder.
 For this project, two main sources were used and an additional source to match ISO3 country to the country name:

 1)  fisshing_vessels.csv, taken from https://globalfishingwatch.org/data-download/datasets/public-fishing-vessels-v1 with the active fishing vessels from 2012 to 2016